Portland International Raceway: History

 In 1999 and 2000, the NASCAR Craftsman Truck Series ran a race at Portland International Raceway.
 The race was added after the demise of the ½-mile Portland Speedway that hosted races early in the series.
 The 1999 running saw the first (and as of 2021, the only) time there were more than one African-Americans competing in the same NASCAR top-three division race, with Bill Lester and Bobby Norfleet on the grid.

 At the end of 2007 and the beginning of 2008, PIR went through a track renovation.
 The track was repaved with new asphalt and some minor changes were made to the track layout.
 Turns 4-7 were widened.
 The fence on the inside of turn 6 was moved to provide a better sightline through the corner.
 Turn 7 was sharpened to slow down racers prior to entering the back straight.
 Formula One-style curbs were also installed on the track.
 The track reopened on February 23, 2008, with a ribbon cutting ceremony.

-In September 2018, the Grand Prix of Portland returned after an 11-year hiatus.
+In September 2018, the Grand Prix of Portland returned after an 11-year hiatus, now an IndyCar Series race.
 The qualifying record is 0:57.3467, set by Will Power during the 2018 Grand Prix of Portland.
+Will Power (2019, 2024) and Álex Palou (2021, 2023) have each won twice since the race returned to the calendar.

 On September 29, 2021, it was announced that the NASCAR Xfinity Series would race there in the regular season.

-On December 8, 2022, it was announced that Formula E would race in there with a modified layout in the 2022–23 season instead of Brooklyn Street Circuit.
+On December 8, 2022, it was announced that Formula E would race at PIR with a slightly modified layout in the 2022–23 season instead of Brooklyn Street Circuit.
+Nick Cassidy won the inaugural Portland ePrix in June 2023, and António Félix da Costa won both races in June 2024.